rajeshkanaka/myarticles/MoA/MoA_Article.md

 4. **Strategy Dynamics (Left Game - Rock-Paper-Scissors):**

    - In the Rock-Paper-Scissors-like game (left side), each strategy (rock, paper, or scissors) can beat one and lose to another, creating a cycle.
-   - α-Rank captures this cycle by showing arrows pointing in a triangle, indicating the circular nature of winning and losing in this game.
+   - Alpha-Rank captures this cycle by showing arrows pointing in a triangle, indicating the circular nature of winning and losing in this game.

 5. **Strategy Dynamics (Right Game - Battle of the Sexes):**